 Snorkelling in a Turtle Sanctuary

-On this snorkelling in a turtle sanctuary activity in Cozumel, participants will learn about marine life in one of the biggest islands in the Mexican Caribbean.
+On this snorkelling in a turtle sanctuary activity in Cozumel, you'll learn about the marine life in one of the biggest islands in the Mexican Caribbean.
 Description.
+At the indicated time, we'll meet at the flagpole of the Birds Monument.

 - 4 hours

-On this snorkelling in a turtle sanctuary activity in Cozumel, participants will learn about marine life in one of the biggest islands in the Mexican Caribbean.
+On this snorkelling in a turtle sanctuary activity in Cozumel, you'll learn about the marine life in one of the biggest islands in the Mexican Caribbean.

 Description

-At the indicated time, we will meet at the flagpole of the Birds Monument to begin the snorkelling activity at a turtle sanctuary in Cozumel.
+At the indicated time, we'll meet at the flagpole of the Birds Monument.
+From here, we'll begin the snorkelling activity at a turtle sanctuary in Cozumel.

-After receiving our snorkelling equipment, we will head to the Casa Blanca Reef.
-This deeper area provides opportunities to see species such as spotted eagle rays or barracudas.
+After receiving our snorkelling equipment, we'll head to the Casa Blanca Reef to see larger marine species, such as spotted eagle rays and barracudas.

-Our second stop will be the turtle sanctuary, showcasing part of the unique reef system with its spectacular coral formations and marine turtles.
+The second stop will be at the turtle sanctuary, where you can explore a unique reef system with coral formations and spot some marine turtles.

-The next location is El Cielo.
-This area, accessible only by boat, is known for its turquoise waters and starfish, making it one of the best snorkelling spots in Cozumel.
+Next, we will visit El Cielo, known for its turquoise waters and starfish, accessible only by boat and recognized as one of the best snorkelling locations in Cozumel.

-We will also visit El Cielito, which boasts impressive waters and a long sandy beach for relaxation.
-Here, participants can enjoy a Mexican snack including guacamole and totopos.
+We will also stop by El Cielito, which offers a long sandy beach, providing an opportunity to relax and enjoy a Mexican snack including guacamole and totopos.

 Restrictions